RetroPie/RetroPie-Docs/docs/Manual-Installation.md

 **NOTE:** The below configurations are not needed when installing on a Raspberry Pi4 model.

-Running Emulationstation requires a larger than default GPU memory split.
+Running EmulationStation requires a larger than default GPU memory split.
 Make sure you reserve enough memory for EmulationStation by modifying the _/boot/config.txt_ configuration file or by using `raspi-config` as described in the [Memory Split](Memory-Split) page.

 A reboot is required after any modifications to the video memory allocation.